sintlort/word_unscrambler_seal_online_python/README.md

 # Word-Unscrambler
 This python program outputs a list of the possible options a scrambled word could be.

+This python program is forked from https://github.com/tinmarr/word_unscrambler, used for education purposes.
+Words Dictionary is obtained through data scrapping on sealonline.fandom.com

 ![Demo Gif](ezgif.com-gif-maker.gif)

 ## About